temporalio/cli/temporalcli/commandsmd/commands.md

 Information about the Task Queue can be returned to troubleshoot server issues.

-`temporal task-queue describe --task-queue=MyTaskQueue --task-queue-type="activity"`
+`temporal task-queue describe --task-queue=YourTaskQueue --task-queue-type="activity"`

 Use the options listed below to modify what this command returns.